grisp/rebar3_grisp/README.md

 ## Development

-To test the plug-in and develop for it, we recommend checking out a specific version into a local project.
-You can also create a new temporary GRiSP project using this plug-in.
+To test the plugin and develop for it, we recommend checking out a specific version into a local project.
+You can also create a new temporary GRiSP project using this plugin.
 This can be useful to test deployments locally before copying them to an SD card:

 ```console
 $ rebar3 new grispapp name=grisp_test dest=/tmp/GRISP_SD_CARD